edoardo849/plex-google-sheets/README.md

 Plex to Google Spreadsheet exporter
 ===

 Export your Plex library to a Google's cloud Spreadsheet.
+DO NOT USE THIS... yet.
+This project is under heavy development at the moment.

 # Prerequisites